phidatahq/phidata/cookbook/llms/ollama/rag/README.md

-# Local Function Calling with Ollama
+# Local RAG with Ollama & PgVector

-This cookbook shows how to do function calling with local models.
+This cookbook shows how to do fully local retrieval-augmented generation (RAG) with Ollama & PgVector.

 > Note: Fork and clone this repository if needed